cse110-fa21-group29/cse110-fa21-group29/admin/misc/developer-workflow.md

 2. Afterwards, team leaders or lead developer will create GitHub issues for each **development task**
 	* Should be broken down to smaller chunks
 	* Should have a title, basic description, link to mockup (if needed)
-	* Should be assigned to a developer, labelled, and put in the “Sprint To Do” column
+	* Should be assigned to a developer, labelled
+	* Each issue will automatically be added to the "To Do" column
 	* Bugs should be in separate GitHub issues and have a separate branch for the bug fix

 ## Workflow While Developing